daoo/pathtracer/readme.md

     ninja -C builddir

 The [Dockerfile](https://github.com/daoo/pathtracer/blob/master/Dockerfile)
-describes the build environment that is used with travis.
+describes the build environment that is used with github workflows.

 ## Running